-One of the best opportunities for commensality is combining the POSSUM polarisation project with EMU continuum survey observations.
-This requires additional processing and deep understanding of the polarisation characteristics of the beam footprint used.
-During Pilots Phase I, POSSUM used a compact footprint, trading a smaller field of view for reduced off-axis polarisation leakage in the outer beams.
-Since this would slow down survey speed, the team is working to determine whether a wider footprint can be accurately corrected for leakage.
-We are using holographic measurement of the EMU footprint to directly measure off-axis polarisation products and compare with expectations and the results from Pilot Surveys Phase I.
+One of the best opportunities for survey commensality is combining the POSSUM polarisation project with EMU continuum observations.
+During Pilots Phase I, POSSUM used a compact beam footprint, trading a smaller field of view for reduced off-axis polarisation leakage in the outer beams.
+Since this would slow down survey speed, it may be more efficient to correct the larger footprint during imaging if it can be accurately characterised.
+POSSUM has developed a method for using holography observations to measure leakage from Stokes I into the other parameters Q, U, and V. The challenge that remains is to turn these measurements into a robust correction.
+Comparison of RACS observations to NVSS and SUMSS has already shown that holography-derived primary beam information provides a more reliable flux scale than assuming circular Gaussian beam shapes.